-There is an obligation on UPA to ensure that the workplace is a healthy and safe place for all employed within UPA, residents and clients, those who volunteer, contractors and others under the WHS Legislation.
-The UPA Board, General Manager, State Accountant, District Executive Members, District and Regional Managers, Care and Program Managers will meet their duty to exercise due diligence to ensure UPA fulfills its health and safety obligations.
+There is an obligation on UPA to ensure that the workplace is a healthy and safe place for all employed within UPA, consumers and clients, those who volunteer, contractors and others under the WHS Legislation.
+The UPA Board, General Manager, State Accountant, Regional Executive Members and Regional Managers, Care and Program Managers will meet their duty to exercise due diligence to ensure UPA fulfills its health and safety obligations.
 There is also a comprehensive set of Work Health and Safety (WH&S) policies and procedures in place.

 UPA Community Programs (now called UPA Home Care) have been providing assistance to frail older people to help them remain as independent as possible in their own home for more than 21 years.
 From 30 aged care packages in the Tweed Region in 1995, UPA now has 529 community programs in every region and district across New South Wales.